UCLH-Foundry/Model-Seedling/monitoring/README.md

 ## The Scope of this Document
 The provided design assumes that the data are already stored in Azure Storage.
 The processes of collecting data into or pulling the data from Cosmos DB or the feature store are not covered in this document.

-## The Use Case
-In the provided template, we assume the model will be using tabular data with continuous and categorical variables.

 ## Requirements
 The solution requires that an Azure ML instance will be available in the production environment.